 The color of the pitchers varies from green into reddish and purplish with reddish or purplish veins.
-There are no white areas between the veins on the hood.
+There are no white areas between the veins on the hood as there are in some other species.
 The pitchers can appear with or just after the flowers and continue to develop all summer.
 They will be found erect, to sprawling but with the pitcher orifice facing upward.
 The pitcher secrets the chemicals that digest trapped insects.
 The inside of the pitcher contains nectaries that attract certain insects into the trap, whereas some bees, butterflies and moths feed on the nectar without being trapped.
 Non-carnivorus leaves (phyllodia) can appear on this species, but are rare.

 The inflorescence is a solitary flower atop a leafless scape, 9 - 30 inches high, that is held high above the basal rosette of pitchers.
 (A scape is an aerial extension of the the underground rhizome, in this case, rising from the growing tip.)
 The scape bends downward at the apex making the flower nodding.
 There are 3 very small bracts at the base of the sepals, sometimes appressed to the sepals.

 Flowers: Members of the Sarraceniaceae are nodding, bisexual, with the hypanthium absent.
 They have 5 sepals and 5 petals.
 S. purpurea has sepals more purple than red and the petals shade from red into maroon.
-Petals reflex in to cover most of the reproductive parts, the sepals reflex much less when the flower is fully open.
+Petals reflex inward to cover most of the reproductive parts, the sepals reflex also when the flower is fully open but to a lesser extent.
 Stamens number 50 to 100.
 The ovary consists of 5 carpels with one style that has 5 stigmas.
 Flowers can have a fragrance or have a disagreeable odor.

 Seed: Pollination is usually by bees and fertile flowers produce a 1 to 2 cm diameter ribbed capsule containing hundreds of small seeds.
 Most reproduction is an enlargement of the clump from the spread of the rhizomes.